Bitesize ethics summer 2026

 On the other hand, discussion of death and dying does not have to be depressing.
 Thinking about what matters to us (as well as talking about our wishes with those close to us) can be particularly important.
 It can also lead us to reflect on the value and meaning of life and living.

-Dominic Wilkinson is Professor of Medical Ethics at the University of Oxford, and a Consultant Neonatologist
+Dominic Wilkinson is Professor of Medical Ethics at the University of Oxford, and a Consultant Neonatologist.

 Week 2: Too Young to Decide?
 The Moral Limits of Age-Based Exclusion, bringing disciplines together to create new knowledge